kevinmutwiri/soft-skills/week5/teamwork101.md

 **Set clear goals and expectations**- We cannot emphasise the importance of goal setting to maximize your time.
 As a team, you must define clear goals and establish shared expectations within your team.
 Ensure everyone understands their roles, responsibilities, and deadlines to promote accountability and keep everyone aligned.

 Read [Secrets Of Successful Teamwork: Insights From Google](https://www.youtube.com/watch?v=hHIikHJV9fI)

+## Worst Practices for Working in a Team

+**Micromanaging**: Trust your teammates to deliver on their responsibilities.
+Avoid excessive control or micromanagement, as it can hinder creativity, motivation, and autonomy within the team.

+**Being Afraid to Ask for Help**: It’s okay to ask for assistance when needed.
+Don’t let ego or fear hold you back from seeking support from your teammates.
+Remember, you’re a team, and you’re in it together.

+**Negativity and Blame Games**: Foster a positive team environment by refraining from negative criticism, blame games, or gossip.
+Instead, focus on constructive feedback and finding solutions to challenges.

+**Ignoring Conflict**: It’s not going to magically disappear so address conflict proactively rather than sweeping it under the rug.
+Always encourage open dialogue, and active listening, and seek resolutions that benefit the entire team.

+**Procrastination**: (Is that even a word in our ALX Dictionary).
+As young leaders we get things done, but assuming procrastination is actually a thing, it can significantly hinder progress and impact team morale.
+Stay organized, manage your time effectively, and meet deadlines to ensure a smooth workflow within the team.